 DESC's core long-term monitoring looks at the physics, chemistry, and biology of Ontario's inland waters - assessing how changes in the watershed can affect the inputs to streams and lakes, which in turn can affect the animals that live there.
 Observations here happen at a far higher frequency, from bi-annual to weekly trips to our ‘A’/‘B’ lakes and our ‘A’ streams.
 In so doing, we incorporate all aspects of the ecosystem to understand ‘why’ we see the things we are seeing which also informs what actions to take.

 Below is a representation of the most basic features of a very complex lake ecosystem.
-Our monitoring is designed to capture many interactions occurring as seen in this simplified example.
+Our monitoring is designed to capture many of the interactions occurring in this simplified example.
 It is essential for watershed managers to appreciate the range of natural processes at work.
-Further, it is crucial to recognize how change affects inland waters and can endanger the benefits we enjoy in very costly ways.
+Further, it is crucial to recognize how observed change affects inland waters and can endanger the benefits we enjoy in unforeseen and potentially very costly ways.

 Work at DESC shows that lakes are responding not only to the familiar issues of phosphorus and acid rain but also to the interactive effects of many multiple stressors.
 These stressors include things like climate change, road salt, invasive species, calcium decline, and the effects of extreme events.
 While the research conducted at the DESC points to on-going recovery from some problems like acid rain, there are new emerging issues, the effects of which we cannot yet fully predict but are working to understand.